rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.processors.boologicoperator/documentation.md

 ## Description

-This processor performs the logical boolean operation b/w the vales of set of properties.
+This processor performs the logical Boolean operation between the values of a set of properties.
-A user can select the type of operation and set of properties.
+The user can choose the type of operation and the set of properties.

 ***